sepal-contrib/alert_module/doc/en.rst

 ^^^^^^^^^^^^^^^^^

 Level 1 data are monthly mosaics.
 When a alert is clicked, the module will load the closest month from the observation date. the user can then use the Planet navigator to change the displayed image.
-Click on the :btn:`<fas fa-palette>` to change the color of the images from CIR to RGB.
-The user can select the monthly mosaic directly from the dropdown menu or use the navigation buttons. :btn:`<fas fa-chevron-left>` (res. :btn:`<fas fa-chevron-right>`) will move from one mont in the past (res. in the future).
-The :btn:`<fas fa-circle>` will set back on the closest date from the observation date.
+Click on the :btn:`<fa-solid fa-palette>` to change the color of the images from CIR to RGB.
+The user can select the monthly mosaic directly from the dropdown menu or use the navigation buttons. :btn:`<fa-solid fa-chevron-left>` (res. :btn:`<fa-solid fa-chevron-right>`) will move from one mont in the past (res. in the future).
+The :btn:`<fa-solid fa-circle>` will set back on the closest date from the observation date.

 .. thumbnail:: https://raw.githubusercontent.com/sepal-contrib/alert_module/master/doc/img/planet_monthly_rgb.png
     :width: 49%